Spärck AI Scholarship programme

 Application Process

-The application process involves two stages.
+The scholarship application process involves two stages.

 • equality, diversity and inclusion (EDI) statement